Assistant Research ScientistResearch & Implementation - El Paso

 - B.S.C.E., Civil Engineering, Instituto Politecnico Nacional, Cd.
 De Mex.
 Distrito Federal, Mexico, 1998.

-- Assistant Research Scientist, Research and Implementation - El Paso, Texas A&M Transportation Institute, March 2011 - Present.
+- Assistant Research Scientist, Research & Implementation - El Paso, Texas A&M Transportation Institute, March 2011 - Present.

 - Graduate Student Worker, Research and Implementation - El Paso, Texas Transportation Institute, January 2010 - February 2011.